Meet CARD's 2022 Werdwet Fellows:

 The Center for the Advancement of Rights and Democracy (CARD) has selected five fellows for the annual CARD Werdwet Research Fellowship in 2022.
 Kalkidan Asmamaw, Kulsma Nur, Hiywot Samuel, Alubel Workie, and Netsebrak Tamene are the selected awardees of Werdwet Fellows 2022.
 CARD Werdwet Research Fellowship Program (Werdwet Fellowship) was launched by CARD in 2020 to promote evidence-based knowledge to find means of indigenous platforms to fight against inequality and look for ways of protecting the rights of minorities, marginalized, and vulnerable groups.
 The research fellowship project also aims to give women and youth opportunities to pursue their passion for researching and promoting their ideas to bring about a just society.
-Under this annual research fellowship, CARD has previously taken two fellows, have supported their research works, published and disseminated them to stakeholders.
-In 2022, CARD has selected 5 Ethiopian youth and women as Werdwet Fellows2022 who will researching and promoting their ideas on research topics of their interest.
+Under this annual research fellowship, CARD has previously taken two fellows, supported their research works, and published them, and disseminated them to stakeholders.
+In 2022, CARD has selected 5 Ethiopian youth and women as Werdwet Fellows2022 who will research and promote their ideas on research topics of their interest.

 Kulsma Nur, 24, is a law graduate from Addis Ababa University.
 She was an active member of the law school community during her time there, serving as School of Law Students Vice President (2018) and later as Student Interim President (2019).
 She also competed in three moot court competitions, two of which were organized by the International Committee of the Red Cross (ICRC) at the national level, where her team won both the oral and written rounds, and at the international level, the “All Africa IHL moot court competition” her team represented Ethiopia making it to the semi-finals.
 Her team also won the National Moot Court Competition on Women & Political Participation, which was organized by UN Women in December 2020.
 Kulsma also interned at the Ethiopian Women Lawyers Association (EWLA) and ICRC delegation in Ethiopia.
 After graduating, she worked as a show host, content creator, and senior reporter at Addis Zeybe media, where she hosted programs raising and discussing Ethiopia’s current political, economic, and social issues with invited guests.
 Kulsma has published several news and feature articles for Addis Zeybe.
 Kulsma, as a werdwet fellow, will be researching “War and Child marriage: The Vulnerability of girls to child marriage due to the war in Northern Ethiopia’